ovaldes133/Generador-de-Nombres-de-Dominios/README.md

 ### How do I run my website to see live changes?

-Type on the command line `$ npm run start` and type localhost on the browser.
+Type on the command line `$ ` and type localhost on the browser.

 ### Where do I write my code?